SystemRDL/sphinx-peakrdl/docs/inline-documentation.rst

     .. rst:directive:option:: no-wrap-section:

         If set, suppresses creation of a section heading.
+This is useful if you want to provide your own section heading fot this docnode.

         If this option is not specified, behavior is determined by the :confval:`peakrdl_doc_wrap_section` setting.